DanielBaird/mf-portal-modern/details.md

 be generated to represent that component.
 Handle any special cases.
 Be clear enough that users can write JavaScript interactions finding and manipulating page elements.
-- Work out a predictible way to include JavaScript-discoverable data in the page.  `data-*` attributes, `template` or [`script`](https://developer.mozilla.org/en/docs/Using_XML_Data_Islands_in_Mozilla) tags..
+- Work out a predictible way to **include JavaScript-discoverable data** in the page.  `data-*` attributes, `template` or [`script`](https://developer.mozilla.org/en/docs/Using_XML_Data_Islands_in_Mozilla) tags..
-- Over the set of components, work out a consistent and useful list of CSS classes.
+- Over the set of components, work out a **consistent and useful list of CSS classes**.
 The simplest arrangement would be a single unique class for every component, but it may be worth using category labels like "mediaflux-button" so CSS authors can address all buttons.
-- Work out how much of the current portal XML definition can just be deleted, and if anything that remains needs to be changed.
+- Work out how much of the current **portal XML definition** can just be deleted, and if anything that remains needs to be changed.
-- Work out how to get GWT to generate the imagined HTML, e.g. switch to FlowPanel instead of Horizontal/VerticalPanel.
-Pragmatically adjust to suit -- if there's no way to get a `nav` tag, it's fine to use a `div`.
+- Work out how to **get GWT to generate the imagined HTML**, e.g. switch to FlowPanel instead of Horizontal/VerticalPanel.
+Pragmatically adjust the goals to suit -- if there's genuinely no way to get a `nav` tag, it's not so bad to use a `div`.
-- Create a CSS stylesheet that makes a reasonable default portal layout.
+- **Create a CSS stylesheet** that makes a reasonable default portal layout.
 This *could* look like the cats portal if that's deemed desirable.
 Potentially MediaFlux could ship with a couple of options for portal styling (which would also help get users started with writing their own CSS).
-- Work out how to deliver user-defined CSS and JavaScript for a given portal.
+- Work out how to **deliver user-defined CSS and JavaScript** for a given portal.
 Assets in a special namespace?
 Assets from anywhere, identified via direct paths in the portal xml?